 Subway station design

-The accuracy of stopping trains on the platform currently prohibits adding any kind of marker on the floor, however once Automatic Train Control (ATC) is implemented on Line 1 (Yonge-University) in a few years, the stopping accuracy will be much improved and we will be in a position to consider implementing ways to improve wayfinding to subway doors, to ease platform congestion and improve boarding and alighting.
+At this time, the accuracy of stopping trains on the platform currently prohibits adding any kind of marker on the floor.
+However once Automatic Train Control (ATC) is implemented on Line 1 (Yonge-University) in a few years, the stopping accuracy will be much improved and we will be in a position to consider implementing ways to improve wayfinding to subway doors, to ease platform congestion and improve boarding and alighting.
 TTC has currently no approved budget to incorporate ATC Line 2 (Bloor-Danforth) and Line 4 (Sheppard).

 Boarding subway trains